SaiSreekar9666/terraform-adv/README.md

 # terraform-ec2-instacne

-IN this you can module ec2-instance
+In this module you will have basic EC2-Instance..